 I’ve said this a lot, but here it is again.
 If you want to test out a theory of art, just apply it to music and see if it still holds water.
 Usually it will be utterly ridiculous.
 And here we see the problem with Bill Schafer’s seemingly innocuous statement that while he appreciates digital art (as if it’s one thing!), he wouldn’t hang it on his wall.
 This is akin to saying, “While I appreciate electronic music, I wouldn’t even put it on my turntable”.
 That means you don’t appreciate it, quite obviously.

 [Note: Though he is a gallery owner, don’t get the impression I submitted work to him.
 Far from it.
 He shows “outsider” and “low brow” art, and I have an MFA and use a computer.
-We were introduced through a mutual freind on FB, and Bill is fond of my articles, but not my stance that my art is automatically disqualified and an art career is so hopeless it is not even an option.
+We were introduced through a mutual freind on FB, and Bill is fond of my articles, but not my stance that my art is not automatically disqualified and an art career is so hopeless it is not even an option.
 I guess I’m supposed to agree with that?]

 In my debate with him, his position was that as a gallery owner he can’t sell digital art, or photography for that matter [perhaps if one wouldn’t hang it on one’s own wall on principle, that might have something to do with not being able to sell it].
 He is more upset about not being able to sell photography, which is telling.
 Lots of people see photography as a lower level of art than painting (depends on the painter AND the photographer!), but even in the generalized context, digital art is even lower than photography.
 This is odd because the usual argument against photography is that it requires too little effort (ignoring the effort of being in the right place at the right time, understanding lighting, depth of field, etc…).
 In that context clearly digital art takes more time than the fraction of a second it takes to snap a photo.
 Nevertheless digital art is a lower art form than photography.